saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced.md

 ```

 When configured this way, the directory named `report-directory` will be archived as `archived-report.zip`.
-To maintain backwards compatibility, some asset types (e.g. images, logs, etc.) in `report-directory` will be
-automatically attached to the test results.
+To maintain backwards compatibility with our UI, some asset types (e.g. images, logs, etc.) in `report-directory` will still be automatically copied over to `__assets__/` and attached to the test results.

 ## Setting up a Proxy